 Key/CSP Name Description Challenge Secret Used in Trusted Path Authentication configuration only.
 16 character random string generated by the HSM and output via the PED display when the user is created.
 It is input by the operator as the authentication data for a client application login.
-Stored in flash encrypted as part of the user checkword.
+Stored in flash encrypted by the SGSK.
 Random challenge Used in Trusted Path Authentication configuration only.
 A one-time random number generated by the HSM and sent to the calling application for each login.
 It is combined with the input Challenge Secret to compute the one-time response that is returned to the HSM.
 Stored in RAM as plaintext.
 Challenge Response A 20-byte value used for authentication in the challenge response scheme.
 It is generated using the challenge secret and the one-time random challenge value.
 Stored in RAM as plaintext.
 SIM authorization values These user-supplied M of N secret values are used to authorize the insertion of a masked key blob previously extracted using the SIM II feature.
 RNG Seed Value (V) The 64 bit intermediate value of the X9.31 Annex A2.4 TDES-based PRNG algorithm.
 It is used as one of the initial seed values for the algorithm.
 It is stored in flash encrypted with the GSK.
-RNG Key Value (K) The double-length TDES key used for the X9.31 Annex A2.4 TDES-based PRNG algorithm.
+RNG Key Value (K) The triple-length TDES key used for the X9.31 Annex A2.4 TDES-based PRNG algorithm.
 It is used as one of the initial seed values for the algorithm.
 It is stored in flash encrypted with the GSK.
 PED Key (or iKey) Authentication Data Used in Trusted Path Authentication configuration.
-A 48-byte random value that is generated by the module when the SO or User is created.
+A 48- byte random value that is generated by the module when the SO or User is created.
 It is written out to the serial memory device (PED Key or iKey) via the Trusted Path.
 Stored on the PED Key or iKey as plaintext.
 Optional PIN An optional PIN value used for authentication along with the PED key.
 It must be a minimum of 4-bytes long Cloning Domain Vector 24-byte value that is used to control the module's ability to participate in the cloning protocol.
 It is either generated by the module or imprinted onto the module at the time the module is initialized.
 It is stored encrypted (using the SGSK) in the module.
 The value is output from the original module in the domain onto a PED Key or iKey to enable initializing additional modules into the same domain.
 User Storage Key (USK) 24-byte TDES key that is randomly generated for each user on a Luna PCM KE.
 This key is used to encrypt all sensitive attributes of all private objects owned by the user.
+Encrypted, as part of the UAV, by the key taken from the PED key data.
+Security Officer Master Key (SMK) The storage key for the SO; a 24-byte TDES key that is randomly generated for the SO on the module.
+This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
+The USK/SMK is stored encrypted using an AES key, which is the first 32 bytes of the User/SO PED Key Authentication data (plus optional PIN).

-Table B-5 Keys and Critical Security Parameters Used in the Module
+Table A-5 Keys and Critical Security Parameters Used in the Module